LordSaac/IGProgressLottie-Swift/README.md

 # Contribution

-:coffee: Oh, amazing, I buy you a  [coffee](https://paypal.me/LordSaac?locale.x=es_XC)
+You are most welcome to contribute to this project!

-:star: Do you like library, give me a [star](https://github.com/LordSaac/ProgressLottieIGB)
+*  Buy me a  [Coffee](https://paypal.me/LordSaac?locale.x=es_XC)  &nbsp; :coffee:

-:raised_hands: Thanks for you appreciation !
+*  Give me a [Star](https://github.com/LordSaac/ProgressLottieIGB) &nbsp; :star:

 # Android version:

-:eight_spoked_asterisk: Do you need Android Version for you project ?, check out here: https://github.com/LordSaac/ProgressLottieIGB
+:eight_spoked_asterisk: &nbsp; Do you need Android Version for you project ?, check out here: https://github.com/LordSaac/ProgressLottieIGB

 # Download more Animations: